-It is sincerely hoped that in the early part of 2023 these concerns will be addressed, and a future with the Board properly funded and resourced.
-It is obvious enough that funds across the whole of government have been limited.
-But there has not been a budget to date directly allocated to the Parole Board, except as an output under the Correctional Services output group, and it has been necessary to beg - sometimes ineffectively - for funding for quite minor projects from Correctional Services.
-This is not meant as a personal criticism of the Commissioner or any of his staff.
-This Office has had excellent support from senior, and other, members of the Correctional Services staff, and the hitherto good relationships between the Board Secretariat and Corrections have been maintained.
+In the early part of 2023, concerns in respect of the future independence of the Parole Board were addressed.
+These are still being worked through, with a future with the Board properly funded and resourced.
+It is obvious enough that funds across the whole of government are always limited.
+I said in last year's report there had not been a budget to date allocated to the Parole Board, except as an output under the Correctional Services output group.
+It had been necessary to beg - sometimes ineffectively - for funding for quite minor projects from Correctional Services.
+This was not meant as a personal criticism of the Commissioner or any of his staff.
+This Office then had excellent support from senior, and other, members of the Correctional Services staff, and the hitherto good relationships between the Board Secretariat and Corrections have been maintained throughout 2023.
+The same may be said in respect of the Department's Chief Executive Officer.
+Gemma Lake.